noelforte/eleventy-plugin-vento/readme.md

 This plugin is ESM only and cannot be required from CommonJS.

-If you're using CommonJS and loading it asynchronously (ie `await import`), you will need at **minimum** Eleventy v3.0.0-alpha.15 which provides internal methods this plugin uses to get Eleventy stuff from the config API.
+If you're using CommonJS and loading it asynchronously (ie `await import`), you will need at **minimum** Eleventy v3.0.0-alpha.15 which provides internal methods this plugin uses to retrieve Eleventy features from the config API.

 In your Eleventy config: